rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_debugger.rst

 Debugging tasks
 ***************

-Ansible includes a task debugger as part of the strategy plugins.
-With the debugger you can try to fix errors during execution instead of fixing them in the playbook and then running it again.
+Ansible offers a task debugger so you can try to fix errors during execution instead of fixing them in the playbook and then running it again.
 You have access to all of the features of the debugger in the context of the task.
 You can check or set the value of variables, update module arguments, and re-run the task with the new variables and arguments.
 The debugger lets you resolve the cause of the failure and continue with playbook execution.

 .. contents::
    :local: